 Under the equity method of accounting, interests in joint ventures are initially recognised at cost and adjusted thereafter to recognise the Group’s share of the post-acquisition profits or losses and movements in other comprehensive income.
 When the Group’s share of losses in a joint venture equals or exceeds its interests in the joint ventures, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the joint ventures.

 Unrealised gains on transactions between the Group and its joint ventures are eliminated to the extent of the Group’s interest in the joint ventures.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.

 Revenue and Profit Recognition

 Revenue represents the fair value received and receivable in respect of the sale of residential housing and land and of commercial land and developments net of value added tax and discounts.
-This is recognised on legal completion.
+This is recognised on the transfer of control to the customer on legal completion.

 In respect of social housing, the Group enters into contracts for the sale of social housing either at an agreed price or at a discount to open market value.
 Payment for these properties is made by the purchaser, either on legal completion of the unit or, in certain circumstances on a staged basis.
-Revenues in all cases are recognised on the legal completion of the built home.
+Revenues in all cases are recognised on the transfer of control to the customer on legal completion of the built segment of homes.